vmware-tanzu/velero/site/content/docs/main/migration-case.md

 If you encounter issues, make sure that Velero is running in the same namespace in both clusters.

-## Migrating Workloads Across Different Kubernetes Versions

-Migration across clusters that are not running the same version of Kubernetes might be possible, but some factors need to be considered: compatibility of API groups between clusters for each custom resource, and if a Kubernetes version upgrade breaks the compatibility of core/native API groups.
-For more information about API group versions, please see [EnableAPIGroupVersions](enable-api-group-versions-feature.md).
-**Note:** Velero doesn't support restoring into a cluster with a lower Kubernetes version than where the backup was taken.

 [1]: how-velero-works.md#set-a-backup-to-expire
 [2]: restic.md